LEAGUE7QC/LEAGUE7QC.github.io/docs/moderation-guidelines.md

   - Share personal information of others (doxxing)
   - Make violent threats
   - Are suspected bot accounts or attempting to raid
-- Inform the user via ticket and follow up with a DM directing them to the ticket channel
+- Assign the "Extended Timeout" role and inform the user via ticket

-## 6. Voice Chat Guidelines
+## 6. Timeout Roles

-- Moderators do not intervene in personal disputes or complaints about individuals in voice chats
-- Members are encouraged to use Discord's built-in features to manage their voice chat experience:
-  - Mute individuals they don't wish to hear
-  - Use locked rooms for private conversations
-- We remind members that there is no way to verify or act on complaints about voice chat behavior unless it violates other server rules (e.g., hate speech, threats) and is reported with evidence
+### 6.1 "Timed Out" Role
+- This role is used for regular timeouts
+- It prevents users from writing in general chat channels
+- Users with this role can still read messages and participate in tickets

+### 6.2 "Extended Timeout" Role
+- This role is used for extended timeouts
+- It has the same restrictions as the "Timed Out" role but is used for longer durations
+- Moderators should regularly review users with this role to ensure timely removal

+### 6.3 Role Management
+- Assign and remove timeout roles manually (A bot for scheduled removal is under development)
+- This system ensures that timeout roles do not interfere with a user's ability to participate in tickets or appeals

 ## 7. Appeal Process

 ### 7.1 How to Appeal
 - Inform users they can appeal moderation actions by opening a new ticket or responding to their existing moderation ticket
-- If a user is timed out and unable to access the ticket system, they can reach out to another moderator via DMs
+- In rare circumstances, if a user and unable to access the ticket system, they can reach out to another moderator via DMs
 - Moderators must create a ticket on behalf of the user if an appeal is received, posting the exact text from the user

 ### 7.2 Appeal Review